michaelmolino/lightroom-backup/README.md

 ## TODO

+- Build a restore tool into DigiKam as a local Lightroom CC mirror
 - Add support for incremental backups
 - Improve performance for large libraries
 - Backup additional metadata
 - (Maybe) Explore “Lightroom-Backup-as-a-Service” hosting option
-- (Maybe) Build a restore tool targeting an open-source DAM as a local Lightroom CC mirror

 ## Testing

 This script has not been thoroughly tested.
 It has been run successfully on my Lightroom CC library of ~175k photos (execution time ≈ 2 hours).

-All API interactions are read-only ([`GET` requests only](https://github.com/michaelmolino/lightroom-backup/blob/master/src/app.py#L127)), so it _should not_ modify or corrupt your Lightroom data.
-(The only exception is one [`POST` request](https://github.com/michaelmolino/lightroom-backup/blob/master/src/app.py#L122) as part of the OAuth flow.)
+All API interactions are read-only ([`GET` requests only](https://github.com/michaelmolino/lightroom-backup/blob/master/src/app.py#L205)), so it _should not_ modify or corrupt your Lightroom data.
+(The only exception is one [`POST` request](https://github.com/michaelmolino/lightroom-backup/blob/master/src/app.py#L200) as part of the OAuth flow.)

 That said, it’s provided as-is with no warranty. **Use at your own risk**.